Electrical Stimulation for Urinary Incontinence

 Vaginal or anal electrical stimulation has been tried mostly in women who have urge, stress, and mixed incontinence.
 There is some research that it can help reduce how often women have incontinence.footnote 1

-In men with urinary incontinence after prostate surgery, pelvic floor exercises and anal electrical stimulation did not improve incontinence any more than pelvic floor exercises alone after 8 weeks.footnote 2
+In men who had been incontinent for a year after prostatectomy, pelvic floor exercises and anal electrical stimulation did not improve incontinence any more than pelvic floor exercises alone after 8 weeks.footnote 2

 Posterior tibial nerve stimulation may help about half of the people who get it.
 In one study, about 5 out of 10 people who had the treatment were better after 12 weeks.footnote 3